 Defining Disability Under Colorado Law

-To qualify for either Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits, you must meet a specific set of eligibility requirements.
-These requirements vary depending on the program, but both require that you have a qualifying “disability” as defined by the SSA.
+To qualify for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits in Colorado, you must meet specific eligibility requirements set by the Social Security Administration (SSA).
+While the criteria vary slightly between the two programs, both require that you have a qualifying “disability” as defined by federal law.

 What Constitutes a Disability?